How Many Kids Do Kate Middleton And Prince William Have?

-Now that the newest member of the Royal Family, whose name hasn’t been revealed as of this writing, has arrived, some readers perhaps not familiar with the family may be wondering how many kids Baby Sussex’ aunt and uncle, Kate Middleton and Prince William, have.
+Now that the newest member of the royal family, whose name hasn’t been revealed as of this writing, has arrived, some readers perhaps not familiar with the family may be wondering how many kids Baby Sussex’s aunt and uncle, Kate Middleton and Prince William, have.

-They have three: Prince George, who will almost certainly one day reign as King, failing his early death or abdication; Princess Charlotte, and Prince Louis.
+They have three: Prince George, who will almost certainly one day reign as king, failing his early death or abdication; Princess Charlotte, and Prince Louis.

-However, that William and Kate have had three kids is something of a story unto itself.
+However, the fact that William and Kate have had three kids is something of a story unto itself.

 “An Heir And A Spare”